For DonorsFor Applicants

 Students at Baylor must also fulfill service learning requirements through which PA students provide care to medically underserved communities in Houston.
 Through two cultural competency courses, students learn how physician assistants can make a difference through community service.

-You can learn more about Baylor College of Medicine, including the cost of attendance, through this breakdown.
+You can learn more about Baylor College of Medicine, including the cost of attendance, on their website.

 Get Matched to Thousands of Scholarships